iholmdahl/DoubleBloodFeeds/README.md

 # DoubleBloodFeeds
-code and data for double blood feeds modeling
+code and data for double blood feeding model